rd2d: Causal Inference in Boundary Discontinuity Designs: Location-Based Methods

+The package \pkg{rd2d} implements several numerical safeguards and reporting choices that are important in empirical applications.
+These choices do not change the target parameters; they stabilize the finite-sample implementation of BATEC, WBATE, LBATE, and their fuzzy analogues, and make the resulting diagnostics easier to interpret.

+\begin{itemize} \item \textit{Boundary grid and target set}.
+Uniform bands, WBATE, and LBATE are computed on the user-supplied boundary grid \code{b}.
+For a piecewise linear boundary, a natural default is to place grid points approximately equally spaced in arc length, while forcing kinks, corners, or substantively important boundary points to be included.
+If inference is desired only on a trimmed subset $\B_0\subseteq\B$, for example to avoid endpoints or poorly supported corners, the grid should represent $\B_0$ and the reported estimands should be interpreted as applying to that trimmed target set.

+\item \textit{Grid sensitivity}.
+Since the theoretical uniform band is indexed by the continuum $\bx\in\B$ but the software simulates the process on a finite grid, the grid should be fine enough that the discretized supremum is stable.
+A useful diagnostic is to refine the grid and check whether the simulated critical value, the confidence band, and aggregate summaries are essentially unchanged.
+In applications with heterogeneous effects or irregular boundaries, this check is more informative than relying on a fixed number of grid points.

+\item \textit{Bandwidth choices along the boundary}.
+Pointwise selectors target a particular boundary location, whereas integrated selectors target the full boundary curve or a chosen subset.
+For uniform inference and graphical displays, a common boundary-wide bandwidth often gives smoother covariance estimates and simpler interpretation.
+Point-specific bandwidths can also be used, but the covariance matrix used for uniform bands and aggregate summaries must be computed using the same bandwidth choices.
+The default standardization option, \code{stdvars = TRUE}, helps make scalar bandwidths comparable when the two score coordinates have different units.

+\item \textit{Joint versus separate fitting}.
+The option \code{fitmethod = "joint"} is the default because it matches the treatment-interacted regression used to define the estimator and because it aggregates cluster scores across both sides of the boundary.
+This distinction matters when the same cluster can contain control and treated units near a boundary point.
+The option \code{fitmethod = "separate"} is available when users want side-specific finite-sample adjustments for comparison with earlier implementations.

+\item \textit{Covariate efficiency adjustment}.
+The option \code{covs.eff} supplies predetermined covariates used to improve precision without changing the treatment-effect estimand.
+The same adjustment is used in automatic bandwidth selection, pointwise inference, and covariance matrices for uniform bands and aggregate summaries.
+The safeguards \code{covs.drop} and \code{covs.tol} control how redundant covariate columns are handled after residualization.

-\begin{itemize} \item \textit{Small bias regularization}.
-Ignoring the asymptotically constant and higher-order terms, the approximate MSE-optimal and IMSE-optimal bandwidth choices require $B_{\bx}\neq0$ and $\int_{\B} B_{\bx}^2 \omega(\bx)d\bx \neq 0$, respectively.
-Thus, a small estimated bias can result in a bandwidth that is too large.
-To avoid this problem, a regularization term is added to the term of estimated bias, leading to the regularized MSE-optimal bandwidth choice,
+\item \textit{Small bias regularization}.
+Approximate MSE and IMSE bandwidth choices require nonzero leading bias terms.
+A very small estimated bias can therefore produce an excessively large bandwidth.
+To avoid this problem, the software adds a regularization term to the estimated bias denominator: